11. Assurances, Representations, and Certifications

 To perform the Technical Review, the SRA should logon to eCustoms, Visual Compliance to search the export-relevant regulations and lists to obtain the necessary category name and section information.

-If the review indicates that the research falls into one of the categories designated as export controlled, Sponsored Research will notify the Vice President for Research and Innovation and the appropriate dean and department chair or research center director of such determination.
+If the review indicates that the research falls into one of the categories designated as export controlled, Sponsored Research will notify the Vice President for Research & Innovation and the appropriate dean and department chair or research center director of such determination.

 These parties will then collaborate, along with the PI, and as necessary with the Office of the General Counsel, to implement a response to this determination that satisfies the requirements of the export control regulations.
 Such response may include a decision to forego the research opportunity in view of the possible burdens or restrictions associated with compliance with the regulations.